fmenardo/Bgt_popgen_Europe_2024/RDA/RDA.md

 # Redundancy Analysis

 We used RDA explore what factors shape the distribution of genetic variation in powdery mildew in Europe.
-We tested for the effects of local climatic conditions, wind connectivity and host ploidy.
+We tested for the effects of local climatic conditions and host ploidy.

 ### 1. Climate
 We used the _Europe+_recent_ dataset to see how climate variables affected genetic diversity.
 We used only biallelic SNPs, removed all missing data and filtered for minor allele frequency 0.05 using GATK.